SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

   t1: 3 sonic damage; slide 1; the maestro can shift 1 square
   t2: 5 sonic damage; slide 3; the maestro can shift 3 squares
   t3: 7 sonic damage; slide 5; the maestro can shift 5 squares
+  effects:
+  - name: Effect
-  effect: 'Each of the maestro''s allies can use Ready Rodent as a free triggered
-    action once before the end of the round. '
+    effect: 'Each of the maestro''s allies can use Ready Rodent as a free triggered action once before the end of the round. '
 - name: Tempo Change
   type: Maneuver
   keywords: